TeikiP/ARM/README.md

 HOTKEYS :
  - Escape will close the window,
+ - L will let you load a new model file,
  - P will switch the display to a point cloud,
- - T will switch the display to triangles,
+ - T and C will switch the display to cubes made of triangles,
  - the arrow keys will allow you to rotate the model,
  - holding left click also allows to rotate the model,
  - holding right click will translate the model along the X and Y axes,